siramsay/100-days-of-code-R3/README.md

 I wanted to use this repo to track my progress and in time add links to other repositories as I make them public or push them from local.\

+### Day 378 2021 Nov 28, Sunday

+**Today's Progress**

+**JavaScript**
+- Solved a challenge where you need to return an array from an array of all the value of the longest length.
+  - Used filter to do this from yesterday.
+To find the longest length value I used a for loop to find the longest length value within the array and then used this in the filter.

+**Thought**
+Once again solving the problem with what I knew allowed me to see how others solved the same problem.
+Today I learnt that you can use Math.max to find the highest value in an array of values, but not only that you can use map to generate the length of each array item i.e Math.max(...array.map(item => item.length))

+### Day 378 2021 Nov 28, Saturday

+**Today's Progress**

+**JavaScript**
+- Went through Array method on MDN
+- Looked at Map and did a few test with arrow function.

+**Thoughts**
+The returned Map (array) was always another array of equal length with the values modified by the function or a boolean value.
+I was hoping to get only values that matched the condition.

+### Day 378 2021 Nov 28, Friday

+**Today's Progress**

+### Day 378 2021 Nov 28, Thursday

+**Today's Progress**

+### Day 378 2021 Nov 28, Wednesday

+**Today's Progress**

 ### Day 378 2021 Nov 28, Tuesday